Note2sell/Image-Generator-using-Open-Ai/Readme.md

 # About
- This app uses **open-api** to generate images that users in form of art according to users' prompt
+ This app uses **open-api** to generate images for the users in form of art according to users' prompt

 ## Backend
 The app uses a  nodejs sdk to generate the images, currently, am only working on the backend ..